 How to use tables or direct queries for analyses

-One of the benefits of QuickSight is the ability to connect directly to your data source and build visualizations immediately after connecting the data.
+One of the benefits of the Amazon Web Service or AWS QuickSight is the ability to connect directly to your data source and build visualizations immediately after connecting the data.
 Here’s how to set up your data source:

 a) Choose the database which you want to connect to QuickSight (we’ll use Athena)